About

 As an engineer, my technical insights and self-starting nature made me the driving force behind numerous successful projects.

-I approach this exploration like venturing deep into an uncharted cave, searching for a rare and mysterious vein of “Unobtainium”—a metaphor for the unseen and perhaps unimaginable truths about our universe.
-In this space, disconnected from the familiar assumptions of the surface world, the goal is not immediate validation but the relentless pursuit of understanding.
+I approach this exploration like venturing deep into an uncharted cave, seeking a rare and elusive “Unobtainium”—a metaphor for the unseen and perhaps unimaginable truths about our universe.
+In this realm, disconnected from familiar surface assumptions, the goal is not immediate validation but the relentless pursuit of understanding.
+While the broader world may not fully grasp or appreciate our discoveries, the journey persists.
+The focus remains on following the thread of discovery, unrestrained by existing beliefs or the need for recognition.
+This evolving landscape, where the Energy Continuum may extend beyond Quantum Admittance, holds the promise of new, unified approaches to Gravity and understanding the universe.